What Does It Mean to Be Process Driven?

 Many builders have some tools to manage their job, but a substantial percentage do not use them consistently or in any meaningful way.
 Many also have a top-notch roster of employees who are more than capable of delivering quality outputs, yet they cannot leverage their skillsets properly.

-To maximise the skills of your people and the tools you invest in for your business, you need to focus on your processes.
-The benefits of moving from people driven from the process-driven organisation are the following:
+To maximize the skills of your people and the tools you invest in for your business, you need to focus on your processes.
+The benefits of moving from people driven from the process-driven organization are the following:

-- Institutionalised Knowledge – The knowledge of a process comes from the system itself, not from any expert or group of skilled personnel.
+- Institutionalized Knowledge – The knowledge of a process comes from the system itself, not from any expert or group of skilled personnel.